tech-dojo/generator-yomern/README.md

 *CRUD Module Generator for [MERN Framework](https://github.com/tech-dojo/mern).*

-The CRUD module generator will help to create a new CRUD module, similar to the article sample provided with the framework.
+This Yeoman generator will help to create a new CRUD module, similar to the article sample provided with the framework.

 ## Getting Started